likebike/PyHPy/README.txt

 === Overview ===

-Do your work in ~/src.  "*.tmpl" files will be rendered as Mako templates.
+Do your work in ~/src/www.  '*.tmpl' files will be rendered as Mako templates.
-All other types of files will just be copied normally.  ".*" and "_*" files are considered to be hidden files and are not published...except for ".htaccess", which IS published.
-Those are most of the rules, but to see all the rules in detail, read ~/Makefile.py.
+All other types of files will just be copied normally.  '.*' and '_*' files are considered to be hidden files and are not published...except for '.htaccess', which IS published.
+Those are most of the rules, but to see all the rules in detail, read ~/bin/publish_to_www.py.

 Publish your work to dev.nomake.org by running 'make' in ~/.
 Or, if you're in a hurry, you can use 'make fast', which will skip ACL synchronization.